boucadair/WG-Charters/iotops-rev 032025.md

 * are deployed in sufficiently large numbers that they cannot easily be managed or maintained manually.

 The IETF develops a number of technologies related to IoT.
-This includes, but is not limited to, work done in ACE, ANIMA, CBOR, CORE, DRIP, LAKE, ROLL, SUIT, TEEP, 6LO, and other working groups.
+This includes, but is not limited to, work done in ACE, ANIMA, CBOR, CORE, DRIP, LAKE, ROLL, SCHC, SUIT, TEEP, 6LO, and other working groups.
 IOTOPS is intended to be a venue to discuss how various IoT-related technologies fit together.
 Specifically, IOTOPS provides a venue for IoT experts and other interested parties to engage in discussions of operational IoT requirements, as well as approaches for new uses